If you had to pick one room in the home, you definitely want to feng shui your bedroom.

 Incorporate Feng Shui-Friendly Colors

 In a nutshell, the best colors for your bedroom greatly depends on what you need.
 If you desire a little more passion in your bedroom, try adding some splashes of red.
 Earthy and neutral colors provide more support and relaxation.
 If you’re looking for healing and vitality, try blues and greens.
 Pinks and peaches are ideal hues for attracting a partnership.

 Most importantly, sense and pay attention to what colors you’re attracted to.
 Sometimes we know exactly what we need if we just listen.

 Be Selective About Your Art

 The artwork in our bedrooms can say a lot about and affect our personal lives.

-Finally, if there’s a tendency towards depression, make sure your artwork is at eye level or higher to lift your qi (life force energy).Continue to 9 of 10 below.
+Finally, if there’s a tendency towards depression, make sure your artwork is at eye level or higher to lift your qi, or life force energy.